miklevin/MikeLev.in/_posts/2024-10-18-local-llm-web-framework-integration-plan.md

 **Feel free to reach out if you need assistance with specific configurations or further customization of your Nix setup.**

-Me: Okay, now onto the edit by edit instructions for the code please...
+**Me**: Okay, now onto the edit by edit instructions for the code please...

-o1-preview: Sure, let's proceed with detailed, step-by-step instructions to modify your code to integrate the local LLM into your application according to the plan.
+**o1-preview**: Sure, let's proceed with detailed, step-by-step instructions to modify your code to integrate the local LLM into your application according to the plan.
 We'll focus on the following key objectives:

 1. **Enable the LLM to execute functions by parsing structured outputs.**
 2. **Provide the LLM with application context.**